Brilliant Earth: Community service

 Brilliant Earth donates a part of its profits to charities that help African communities affected by conflict diamonds.
 In 2015, the company funded a mobile school in Lungudi, a village in the Democratic Republic of the Congo, for students at risk of working in the local diamond mines.
 It has also partnered with Rainforest Alliance, an international non-profit organisation.

 Controversy

 In June 2017, The Next Web reported Brilliant Earth was indicated to have inventory sourced from Canadian origins, despite eight of the ten listed suppliers were from India.
 The report was initiated following an April 2017 YouTube video posted by self-claimed diamond industry insider Jacob Worth, wherein he investigated the origin of a Brilliant Earth diamond he had purchased, allegedly with a Canadian origin, to the New York supplier who reportedly indicated having no records of those origins.
-Brilliant Earth filed a lawsuit against Worth for defamation, but the suit was discontinued without prejudice and without any disbursements, according to a notice filed in New York Supreme Court, because none of the accusations were true.
+Brilliant Earth filed a lawsuit against Worth for defamation, but the suit was discontinued without prejudice and without any disbursements, according to a notice filed in New York Supreme Court.
 No settlement is known to have been reached and the video posted by Worth was taken down.